wacncontent/CustomizeTool/output/articles/app-service-web/store-mongolab-web-sites-nodejs-store-data-mongodb.md

 [AZURE.INCLUDE [howto-get-connectioninfo-mongolab](../includes/howto-get-connectioninfo-mongolab.md)]

-#### Add the connection string to the web site's environment variables
+#### Add the connection string to the web app's environment variables

 [AZURE.INCLUDE [howto-save-connectioninfo-mongolab](../includes/howto-save-connectioninfo-mongolab.md)]

 ## Success!

-Run `azure site browse` from your project directory to automatically open a browser, or open a browser and manually navigate to your web site URL (myuniquewebappname.chinacloudsites.cn):
+Run `azure site browse` from your project directory to automatically open a browser, or open a browser and manually navigate to your web app URL (myuniquewebappname.chinacloudsites.cn):

 ![A webpage displaying an empty tasklist][node-mongo-finished]